SoftBox-CPS/frontend/docs/frontend/workflow/webpack/webpackConfig.md

 # Webpack

-This filder anout webpack plugins config and build commands
+This folder about webpack plugins config and build commands